CartoDB/web-sdk/docs/guides/03-interactivity-popups.md

 With the Web SDK it is very easy to highlight features.
 You can highlight a feature when the pointer moves over the feature and when the feature is clicked.
 You can specify one or both events and have a different style for each event.

 We are going to start by highlighting the features when the pointer moves over them.
-In order to do that we must specify the `hoverStyle` parameter in the `options` object while creating the layer.
-We can specify different parameters like the color (fill), stroke color or stroke width.
+In order to do that you must specify the `hoverStyle` parameter in the `options` object while creating the layer.
+You can specify different parameters like the color (fill), stroke color or stroke width.
 There is a `default` style that specifies light yellow as the stroke color, a slightly darker yellow as the stroke color and 5 as the stroke width.
 The `options` parameter is the third parameter to the `Layer` constructor so we need to specify also the `style` parameter.
 The highlighting is removed when we move the pointer out of the feature.

 ```js
 const countriesLayer = new carto.viz.Layer('ne_50m_admin_0_countries', carto.viz.style.basic(), {